Sakhee89/sakhee-server/README.md

 # **Sakhee News API**

-The link to the [Deployed project](https://sakhee-news.onrender.com/)
+You can find the link to the deployed project [Here](https://sakhee-news.onrender.com/)

 ## Summary